-Having been snowboarding for around 10 years here in Australia and organised many trips with friends to Japan and Canada I believe that I’m now suitably qualified to provide these simple life hack tips for newbies to enjoy their snow experience the easy way.
+Having been snowboarding for around 10 years here in Australia and organized many trips with friends to Japan and Canada I believe that I’m now suitably qualified to provide these simple life hack tips for newbies to enjoy their snow experience the easy way.

 These tips will help if you: